 Before deploying again to the Mediterranean, Johnston joined in NATO Exercise "Sword Thrust" during the fall of 1960; then she departed Charleston 8 March 1961 to bolster the 6th Fleet's continuing efforts to maintain peace in the Middle East.
 After returning to the United States 4 October, she steamed 19 November for patrol duty off the Dominican Republic.
 During this brief but important duty her presence did much to stabilize a situation "which had threatened to plunge the country into bitter fighting and a return of the Trujillo dictatorship."

 Johnston returned to Charleston 26 November; and following coastal operations, she steamed to Boston where she underwent FRAM I overhaul from 4 January to 31 October 1962.
 During this time she received the latest equipment, including ASROC system and DASH facilities, to prepare her for new assignment in the modern Navy.
 Departing Boston 2 November, she arrived Guantanamo Bay, Cuba, via Charleston 10 December for Caribbean operations.
-While steaming near Mona Island 1 February 1963, she rescued sinking Honduran freighter Kirco and towed her to Mayaguez, P.R.
+While steaming near Mona Island 1 February 1963, she rescued crewmen from the sinking Honduran freighter Kirco and towed her to Mayaguez, P.R.
 Continuing her Atlantic operations, she supported Polaris missile firing tests.
 As Thomas Jefferson (SSB(N)-618) fired two underwater missiles off the Florida coast 14 March, Johnston became the first destroyer to serve as "primary support ship for an underwater firing of a Polaris missile."

 After more than 4 months of ASW tactical operations, Johnston departed Charleston 6 August for her ninth deployment to the Mediterranean.
 While operating with the ever-vigilant 6th Fleet, she steamed the length and breadth of the Mediterranean and entered the Black Sea 27 September.
 During the cruise to Turkish Black Sea ports she served as a symbol of America's determination to safeguard peace on land through strength on the sea.
 Following 2 months of ASW operations, Johnston departed Cannes, France, for the United States 7 December and arrived Charleston 23 December for coastal operations through 1964.